Why is Simon running around Ireland?

 And he won’t be alone!
 In 2016, Simon inspired many individuals to support our charitable work by becoming child sponsors, making donations, and sending messages of goodwill.
 He also inspired one of our own members of staff to take on the challenge with him.
 Our Office Manager and Volunteers Coordinator, Rachel Winter, will be running by Simon’s side this year.

 Simon and Rachel kicked off their Irish adventure on the 1st August after a local farewell party in the Findhorn Community and a Send Off with drumming and lots of good wishes.
 The official start from O’Connell Bridge in Dublin followed one week later, on 7th August.
-They will make their way down the East coast and aim to be back in Dublin in time for Christmas.
+They will make their way down the East coast and aim to be back in Dublin in February.

 Make a donation to cheer them on their way!